Settlement permit & residence title: We clarify the 6 most important questions!

 Do you need help applying for the right residence permit?
 We are here for you.
 Contact us by e-mail: ko*****@********um.de or by telephone on: +49 (0) 221 598 13 594

-What is meant by a residence title?
+What is a residence permit?

-What residence titles are available for foreigners?
+What residence permits are available for foreigners?

-Limited residence permits include:
+Temporary residence permits include:

-Indefinite residence permits include:
+Permanent residence permits include

 Residence permit